code-maestro/derek/README.md

 ## __AOB__

-Always Run ↓ to your local version up to date
+Always Run ↓ to keep your local version up to date
 ```
 git pull
 ```